Afterschool Coaching for Reflective Educators in STEM (ACRES)

 Developing STEM Practices & Mindset

 Increase your skills facilitating opportunities for youth to use the science and engineering practices to develop a STEM mindset.
 This ACRES series includes 3 modules: Asking Purposeful Questions, Modeling the Science Process, and Modeling the Engineering Design Process.
 The group will meet for a lesson and coaching session for each module at 10 AM - 12 PM on Wednesdays from November 7 to February 20, 2019.
-Use this link for specific dates and to register.

 Supporting Youth Development through STEM

 Increase your skills using positive youth development practices to engage youth in meaningful STEM learning experiences.
 This ACRES series includes 3 modules: Developing STEM Identities and Making Career Connections, Giving Youth Voice and Choice, and Exploring Youth Understanding in STEM.
 The group will meet for a lesson and coaching session for each module at 10 AM - 12 PM on Tuesdays from January 8 to April 23, 2019.
 Use this link for specific dates and to register.
 Note: you need to have completed the Purposeful Questions module before participating in this series.